Romans 3:20

 Spurgeon commenting on Psalm 143:2b says

-"None can stand before God upon the footing of the law.
-In this verse David told out the doctrine of universal condemnation by the law long before Paul had taken his pen to write the same truth.
+None can stand before God upon the footing of the law.
+In this verse David (a Jew who was righteous by faith) told out the doctrine of universal condemnation by the Law long before Paul had taken his pen to write the same truth.
 To this day it stands true: no man living may dare to present himself for trial before the throne of the great King on the footing of the law.
 This foolish age has produced specimens of a pride so rank that people have dared to claim perfection in the flesh; but these boasters are no exception to the rule here laid down: they are but human, and poor specimens of humanity.
-When their lives are examined they are frequently found to be more faulty than the humble penitents before whom they vaunt their superiority."
+When their lives are examined they are frequently found to be more faulty than the humble penitents before whom they vaunt their superiority.
 (Treasury of David).

-James Denney writes that Paul uses "because" with the sense that...
+James Denney writes that Paul uses because with the sense that…

 Every mouth must be stopped, and all the world shown to be liable to God's judgment, because by the works of law no flesh shall be justified before Him.
 This last proposition -- that no flesh shall be justified in this way -- is virtually an axiom with the Apostle; it is a first principle in all his spiritual thinking, and hence everything must be true which can be deduced from it, and everything must take place which is required to support it.
-Because this is the fundamental certainty of the case, every mouth must be stopped, and the strong words quoted from the law stand where they do to secure this end...
-By the law comes the full knowledge of sin (epignosis).
-This is its proper and indeed its exclusive function.
+Because this is the fundamental certainty of the case, every mouth must be stopped, and the strong words quoted from the law stand where they do to secure this end… By the law comes the full knowledge of sin (epignosis).
+This is its proper and indeed its (the Law's) exclusive function.
 There is no law given with power to give life, and therefore there are no works of law by which men can be justified.
 The law has served its purpose when it has made men feel to full how sinful they are; it brings them down to this point, but it is not for it to lift them up.
-The best exposition of the passage is given by the Apostle himself in Gal 2:15, 16, 17, 18, 19, 20, 21ff, where the same quotation is made from Ps 143:2 (see Ga 2:16) and proof given again that it applies to Jew and Gentile alike.
+The best exposition of the passage is given by the Apostle himself in Gal 2:15, 16, 17, 18, 19, 20, 21ff, where the same quotation is made from Ps 143:2 (see Gal 2:16) and proof given again that it applies to Jew and Gentile alike.
 (Expositor's Greek Testament)

-There is no salvation through the keeping of God’s law, because sinful man is utterly incapable of doing so.
+John MacArthur - There is no salvation through the keeping of God’s law, because sinful man is utterly incapable of doing so.
 He has neither the ability nor the inclination within himself to obey God perfectly.
 (MacArthur, J: Romans 1-8.
 Chicago: Moody Press)

 WORKS OF THE LAW